What Is Wind Energy? What Is Wind Energy? What Is Wind Energy?

 How do wind turbines work to create wind energy?

-Today’s modern equivalent of the windmill, the wind turbine, can use the wind’s energy to generate electricity.
+As today’s modern equivalent of the windmill, the wind turbine can use the wind’s energy to generate electricity.

 Most wind turbines have three blades mounted to a tower made from tubular steel.
 The towers rise 100 feet or more above the ground to take advantage of the faster wind speeds from higher altitudes.